 This is complemented by rigorous philosophical reasoning.
 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their field.
 You can develop your understanding of the key areas of philosophy, such as logic, metaphysics, philosophy of language, ethics, political philosophy, and aesthetics.
 We also offer modules on major figures in the history of philosophy (some of whom were important mathematicians as well), such as Plato, Aristotle, Descartes, Leibniz, and Kant.

-The Philosophy side of the degree is highly flexible, with no required modules.
-Dual students have the same choice of modules as single Philosophy students.
-Philosophy modules
+The Philosophy side of the degree is highly flexible, with no core modules.
+Dual students have the same choice of modules as single honours Philosophy students.